 - how it provides creative and innovative solutions to emerging training needs

-- the systems put in place to manage, evaluate and enhance VET products and services
+- the systems put in place to manage, evaluate and enhance its VET products and services

 - how it undertakes continuous improvement and applies quality controls internally.